psantacreu/pau-site/README.md

 # pau-site
-personal website i build using python
+personal website i tried to build using python but then i regret it and i did it in HTML